trieungochai/snippet-box/docs/chap-2.7-html-templating-and-inheritance.md

 As we add more pages to our web application, there will be some shared, boilerplate, HTML markup that we want to include on every page — like the header, navigation and metadata inside the `<head>` HTML element.

 To prevent duplication and save typing, it’s a good idea to create a `base` (or `master`) template which contains this shared content, which we can then compose with the page-specific markup for the individual pages.

+---
+### Embedding partials
+For some applications you might want to break out certain bits of HTML into partials that can be reused in different pages or layouts.